Why should I be mindful when investing in cryptocurrencies?

-Cryptocurrency can lose you a lot of money if you do not follow safe practices while investing.
-It’s important that you do research prior to investing to ensure that your assets are protected.
-Follow this list of safe practices before you buy!
+Investing in cryptoccurency can cause you to lose a lot of money if you do not follow safe practices while investing.
+It's imporant that you do your research prior to investing to ensure that your assets are protected.

 1) Be Mindful Of Your Network

 Before you log into a cryptoccurency exchange for the firstime, an online cryptoccreuncy storage wallet, or anything related to your investments, make sure that your network is secure.

 The first step to securing your network is to use a VPN (Virtual Private Network).
 VPN's encrypt your IP address and connect you to a VPN server and then to the internet, rather than directly to the internet.
 A VPN hides your online activity, making it more difficult for hackers to breach your data on the internet.